 Al Wilson – The Snake (1968)

-We leave 1967 behind and what a year it was.
-Into 1968 we go.
 We’re continuing our tour of the US, dear reader, and heading over to Mississippi to enjoy a little more soul.
 We had the Queen of Soul yesterday and today’s artist is Al Wilson.
 Wilson spent his early career as a member of groups such as The Jewels and The Souls before trying his luck as a solo artist.
 His biggest hit in the US Show and Tell but 1001 Songs has opted for Wilson’s song – The Snake – originally written by Oscar Brown back in 1963.

 The Snake is inspired one of Aesop’s Fables and in the song Wilson narrates the story of a woman who finds a snake, freezing in the cold, and close to death.
 She takes it home, puts it by the fireplace and even provides milk, honey and a blanket to try and revive the ailing serpent.
 Upon returning home from work the following day, the woman is delighted to find the snake is very much alive and doing well.
 So happy is she that the woman picks up the snake only for it to fatally bite her and inject poison in the process.
 When the woman asks why the snake has killed her, the snake simply responds what did she expect bringing a serpent into her home?